cumbof/MetaSBT/README.md

 conda config --add channels bioconda
 ```

-The `meta-index` pipeline is also available by simply cloning this repository and make all the scripts executables:
+The `meta-index` pipeline is also available by simply cloning this repository and making all the scripts executables:
 ```bash
 # Clone the meta-index repository
 mkdir -p ~/git && cd ~/git